- Children Diagnosed With Cancer: Financial and Insurance Issues

 Medicare is a federal program funded through the Social Security system.
 It offers insurance for US citizens and qualified legal immigrants who meet certain criteria.
 Young people with cancer who are disabled may get Medicare benefits after collecting Social Security benefits under the Supplemental Security Income (SSI) program for 2 years.

-In order for your child to get SSI, you must apply for it on behalf of the child, complete with household income and the child’s medical and school information.
+For your child to get SSI, you must apply for it on behalf of the child, complete with household income and the child’s medical and school information.
 Social Security will then determine if the child is disabled.
-A lot of confusing information and rumors about how Medicare benefits change (or don’t change) under the new health care law has been going around.
-You can get more information on SSI and Medicare from the Social Security website (www.ssa.gov); click on “Disability.”
-If you have Medicare questions, talk with your team social worker.
-Or you can call 1-800-633-4227 or contact your local Social Security office.
+A lot of confusing information and rumors about how Medicare benefits change (or don’t change) under the new health care law have been going around.
+But don’t let this keep you from exploring this possibility if your child has been getting Social Security.
+You can get up-to-date information on SSI and Medicare from the Social Security website (www.ssa.gov); click on “Disability.”
+If you have Medicare questions, talk with your team social worker, call Medicare directly at 1-800-633-4227, or contact your local Social Security office.

 What other public assistance programs might help pay for my child’s medical care?